Where is it?

 Karamu Stream is an important catchment for Hastings District, as it not only drains water from horticultural land on the Heretaunga Plains, but carries the bulk of city storm water to the Clive River which then flows into Hawke Bay.

 The Karamu Stream (Ngaruroro Waimate) was once the main channel of the Ngaruroro River used for passage by Maori canoes and then European settlers.
 After a major flood in 1867, the main river took its current course, leaving a smaller flow which was largely disused for some year.
+The Karamu becomes the Clive River below the confluence with the Raupare Stream, but until a flood control project and diversion in the 1970s this was the lower part of the Ngaruroro River.

 In the early 1970’s a channel clearance and willow control programme started to untangle and unclog the overgrown waterway.
 The first coordinated community project was in 1997.
 Looking for a Millennium project, the St. Columba’s Havelock North Environmental Group supported a local restoration.The first area restored is known as Park’s Reach; after the group’s instigators, Hetty and Cyril Park.